stefanrinderle/softvis3d/softvis3d-webservice-example/README.md

 * mvn clean install on that project
 * mvn jqassistant:server --> neo4j server runs at http://localhost:7474/

-The following cypher query is used:
+The following cypher query is used as example and can be changed using the text box:

 MATCH (t:Type)-[:DECLARES]->(m:Method) RETURN t.fqn AS Type, count(t) AS DeclaredMethods